javascript-tutorial/uz.javascript.info/README.md

 Shuningdek, biz boshqa odamlar bilan hamkorlikda ishlashni xohlaymiz.

 Biror narsa noto'g'rimi?
 Mavzu yo'qmi?
-Buni odamlarga tushuntirib, Pull Request (PR) sifatida qo'shing👏
+Buni odamlarga tushuntirib, Pull Request (PR) orqali qo'shing👏

 **You can edit the text in any editor.** The tutorial uses enhanced "markdown" format, easy to grasp.
 And if you want to see how it looks on-site, there's a server to run the tutorial locally at <https://github.com/javascript-tutorial/server>.